garvitasingh/Route_finder/README.md

 # Route_finder
-find the route between locations
+Find the route between locations.
 In this app user have to first register and verify email, once email will be verified you can login into the app.
 If you forgot the password you can reset it.
 Then user will jump to the Choose Location page, where you can choose starting and destination location.
 For choosing the location, map page with location permission and GPS enabling permission dialog box will be opened where location can be searched using autocompletion search bar,